ErsatzHitman/ChatApp/README.md

 ### 🖥️ Frontend

 - **NextJS**: The frontend is built using NextJS, a powerful React framework for server-side rendering (SSR) and static site generation (SSG).
 This helps ensure faster page loads and improves SEO performance, making the application more efficient and scalable.
+- **Tailwind CSS**: Tailwind CSS is used for styling the application, providing utility-first CSS classes that make it easy to build responsive and modern UI components quickly and efficiently.

 ### 🗄️ Backend